 Failure to follow email marketing laws can put your business at serious risk of a huge fine per email, so take this seriously.

 Dropshipping is a legal way to earn a living.
-But like any eCommerce business, there are liability issues when you choose a dropshipping model.
-You can shield your business (and yourself) from liability by future-proofing your business with these 5 dropshipping legal requirements.
-Consult with a lawyer to make sure your operation isn’t violating any laws.
+But like any eCommerce business, you have liability issues when choosing a dropshipping model.
+You can shield your business (and yourself) from liability by future-proofing your business with the five dropshipping legal requirements listed.

 But we know legalities are just one side of the puzzle.
 When you want to grow your dropshipping operation to be streamlined and profitable, you need expertise on your side.
 Check out Spark Shipping to streamline tedious to-dos so you can focus on the mission-critical tasks in your business.